How do you know if your chimney power consumption is too high? Read this guide on chimney power consumption to find out more.

 Frequently Asked Questions

-Q.1 How much amps does a chimney use?
+1. How many amps do a chimney use?

 There are some kitchen chimneys that require 15 Amps, but most chimneys work on 5 Amps.
 Make sure your socket supports both amps.